spalaciobe/Portfolio/README.md

 ## About Me
-I'm Sebastian Palacio Betancur, a passionate engineer specializing in **Robotics**, **AI** and **Data Science**.
+I'm a passionate engineer specializing in **Robotics**, **AI** and **Data Science**.
 I have experience working on a wide range of projects from object detection using deep learning models to designing autonomous robotic systems.
 I strive to solve real-world problems with innovative technology.

 ### Contact Information
 - **LinkedIn**: [LinkedIn Profile](https://linkedin.com/in/sebastianpalaciobetancur)